2018-19 School Year Calendar

 The Calendar Committee is comprised of parents, teachers, school administrators and central office administrators, with classroom teachers having the largest representation on the committee.

-What plans are in place for making up days due to inclement weather or other unplanned school closure?
+What plans are in place for making up days lost due to inclement weather or other unplanned school closure?

 The length of days for the Winter Holidays varies from year to year.
 What is the reason for this?